py-sdl/py-sdl2/doc/modules/sdl2ext_image.rst

    .. note::

-      This will call :func:`sdl2.sdlimage.IMG_Init()` implicitly with the default arguments, if the module is available.
+      This will call :func:`sdl2.sdlimage.IMG_Init()` implicitly with the default arguments, if the module is available and if :func:`sdl2.SDL_LoadBMP()` failed to load the image.